Overview

 Why monitor average teacher salary?

-In fiscal years 2018 through 2021, additional monies were provided to districts through the State budget with the intention of increasing teacher salaries.
-These monies were distributed to districts based on their number of students and not on how much each individual district would need to increase its average teacher salary 20 percent, so some districts may have received less monies than needed to meet the intended goal and others may have received more monies.
-There was no requirement that districts had to spend these monies on teacher salaries, and could have spent these monies in different areas or on other needs.
-Also, districts mixed these monies with other district monies, so it is not possible to track exactly how districts spent them.Cumulative State-wide average teacher salary increase fell short of intended goal
+Teacher salaries are one of a school district’s most significant costs and have been a topic of high interest in recent years in Arizona.
+In FYs 2018 through 2021, additional State monies were provided to districts with the intention of increasing teacher salaries 20 percent from the FY 2017 base year.
+These monies were distributed to districts based on each district’s number of students and not on how much each district would need to increase its average teacher salary 20 percent.
+As a result, some districts may have received less monies than needed to meet the intended goal and others may have received more monies.
+The bar chart includes the intended goal and actual cumulative State-wide average teacher salary percentage increases between FYs 2017 and 2022.

 School district efficiency